 Devote a cloud-based service like SugarSync to host those manuals and share it across all your platforms.
 You’ll get to your data quickly and there is no mistaking where it is.

 Chandler Harris is a freelance business and technology writer located in Silicon Valley.
-He has written for numerous publications including Entrepreneur, InformationWeek, San Jose Magazine, Government Technology, Public CIO, AllBusiness.com, U.S. Banker, Digital Communities Magazine, Converge Magazine, Surfer’s Journal, Adventure Sports Magazine, ClearanceJobs.com, and the San Jose Business Journal.Tags: Cloud,Productivity,Technology
+He has written for numerous publications including Entrepreneur, InformationWeek, San Jose Magazine, Government Technology, Public CIO, AllBusiness.com, U.S. Banker, Digital Communities Magazine, Converge Magazine, Surfer’s Journal, Adventure Sports Magazine, ClearanceJobs.com, and the San Jose Business Journal.Tags: Cloud Computing,Productivity,Technology